bradgarropy/use-countdown/readme.md

 | `minutes`   |   `1`   | Remaining minutes.        |
 | `seconds`   |  `30`   | Remaining seconds.        |
 | `formatted` | `01:30` | Formatted remaining time. |

+Here is an example of the returned object.

 ```javascript
 {